France's retirement overhaul: Macron's greatest challenge?

 MACRON'S GRAND PLAN

-Macron wants to simplify the system and replace it with a unified scheme, so that all French workers have the same pension rights.
+Macron wants to replace the current way of doing things with a unified scheme, so that all French workers have the same pension rights.

-He also wants to make the French pension system, which is projected to be in deficit in the coming years, more sustainable.
+He also wants to make the pension system, which is projected to be in financial deficit in coming years, more sustainable.

-However, unions argue that the new system will require people to work longer and reduce pensions.
-Strikes have already taken place and more are expected over the coming months.
+Unions argue that the new system will require people to work longer and will reduce pensions.
+They have already held strikes and more are expected over the coming months.

 Macron's government said some specific measures would be maintained to allow military and police officers to retire earlier.
-Very arduous jobs would also be taken into account to allow workers to retire earlier.
+Some people with physically demanding jobs would also be allowed to retire earlier.

 ———